 Some people struggling with addiction will also take Xanax with other drugs or alcohol to intensify the high, which can be extremely dangerous and fatal.
 People who combine Xanax with other drugs are more likely to overdose, requiring emergency medical attention that includes stomach pumping or medication administration.
 After a Xanax overdose, doctors may administer medication like flumazenil or an IV to give the person the fluids they need to recover.

 Some common Xanax drug combinations include:

-- Alcohol, as around 40 percent of alcoholics regularly abuse Xanax: This can be especially dangerous because since both Xanax and alcohol are depressants, they can lead to respiratory failure.
+- Alcohol: Around 40 percent of alcoholics regularly abuse Xanax.
+This can be especially dangerous because since both Xanax and alcohol are depressants, they can lead to respiratory failure.